kanalive/nextgeniuswallet/README.md

 # Features

--	Hot wallet functionalities including o	Register a new account o	Login using existing (stored in local) account o	Login using private key o	Save profile detail in local including select a user profile picture o	View account balance for all tokens on Tron network o	Freeze and unfreeze TRX o	View Tron price on USD and BTC o	Transfer and receive TRX o	Vote for Tron superrepresentative o	View my transactions o	View Tokens on Tron network o	Participant in buying tokens issued on Tron network o	View participant token holders
+#	Hot wallet functionalities including
+##	Register a new account
+##	Login using existing (stored in local) account
+##	Login using private key
+##	Save profile detail in local including select a user profile picture
+##	View account balance for all tokens on Tron network
+##	Freeze and unfreeze TRX
+##	View Tron price on USD and BTC
+##	Transfer and receive TRX
+##	Vote for Tron superrepresentative
+##	View my transactions
+##	View Tokens on Tron network
+##	Participant in buying tokens issued on Tron network
+##	View participant token holders
 To be implemented:
--	Cold wallet functionality (functions are almost done) Please see logic below
+#	Cold wallet functionality (functions are almost done), please see Transfer 2 page.
--	DAPP market
+#	DAPP market